 The combination wall charger and portable power bank format makes the Powercore Fusion 5000 exceedingly convenient.
 The bank itself can be recharged via either method—power outlet or MicroUSB port.
 It’s limited to two USB-A ports for device charging, but that doesn’t dimish its great handiness-to-cost ratio.

-Best power bank for road warriors
+Sherpa 100AC Portable Power Bank – Best for road warriors

 If you spend a lot of time on the road and value device preparedness, the Sherpa 100AC makes a trusty, if pricey, companion.
 Yes, at $299.95, you’re looking at a big investment.
 But that buys you two USB-C ports capable of fast-charging speeds, two standard USB ports, a Qi wireless charging pad, a standard U.S. 110V outlet, a full complement of cables, and a nifty status display and buttons for controlling various functions of the pack.
 The pack itself can be charged in just a couple hours.

 There are times when a mere power bank isn’t enough—the circumstances call for a power station.
 Say you’re spending the weekend off the grid.
 Or you want to be prepared for a future emergency.
 The RAVPower Portable Power Station 252.7Wh Power House will get the job done.
 With a capacity near 252.7Wh, a nice complement of ports, a built-in flashlight, and an included carrying case, this highly portable power station makes a great travel companion for road trips.
 (For more options, see our roundup of best portable power stations.)

 How we test